-Since 2008, Mr. Calone has served as the Chairman of the Suffolk County Planning Commission.
-In this capacity, he has led the Commission to focus on land use policies with regional impact including economic development, infrastructure financing, regulatory streamlining, energy efficiency and distributed generation, water protection, smart growth, housing diversity and public safety, and has helped initiate Suffolk County’s first Comprehensive Plan effort in nearly 40 years.
-He spearheaded the LI Unified Solar Permitting Initiative which has since been adopted as a model for permit streamlining across New York State and for which Suffolk County was awarded a National Association of Counties’ 2012 National Achievement Award.
-Most recently, he helped develop an agriculture equipment financing program for new farmers that has been endorsed and funded by NY State; and he created one of the country’s first geothermal energy permitting codes.
+From 2008 to 2015, Mr. Calone served as Chair of the Suffolk County Planning Commission.
+In that capacity, he led the Commission to focus on land use policies with regional impact including economic development, infrastructure financing, regulatory streamlining, energy efficiency and distributed generation, water protection, smart growth, housing diversity and public safety.
+He quarterbacked the creation of Suffolk County’s first Comprehensive Plan in nearly 40 years and he spearheaded the LI Unified Solar Permitting Initiative which has since been adopted as a model for permit streamlining across New York State and for which Suffolk County was awarded a National Association of Counties’ 2012 National Achievement Award.
+He developed an agriculture equipment financing program for new farmers that has been endorsed and funded by NY State and he created one of the country’s first geothermal energy permitting codes.

 Leonard B. Comberiate

 Len Comberiate is currently a Global Benefits Consultant Benefits and adjunct instructor at NYU in The School of Professional Studies.
 Since 2006, he has been a member of the Board of Directors of The Children's Village, where he is also the Chair of the Human Resources Committee.
 The Children’s Village is an organization founded in 1851 that is dedicated to helping children and families who are struggling, to become productive, independent citizens who will enrich their communities and their future families.
 Len received his Bachelor’s Degree in Mathematics, summa cum laude, from Pratt University and holds three Master’s Degrees, two in mathematics and one in business administration from Stony Brook University and Temple University.

 He is also a Certified Financial Planner and Fellow of the ISCEBS.